 Bringing together epigenetics and social epidemiology

-Epigenetics and social epidemiology are two independent domains of knowledge our culture hasn’t yet been able to integrate.
+Epigenetics and social epidemiology are two independent domains of knowledge our culture hasn’t yet integrated.
 But as soon as we consider them in relation with one another, they spring a Distant Early Warning we definitely ought to be aware of.
-To understand why good or bad health of a population does not mirror this population's privilege, we must consider how good or bad epigenetic imprints from everyone's primal environment have shaped its life .
+Indeed, to understand why the 'good health' of any population does not mirror its degree of economic development, we must consider how 'good' or 'bad' the epigenetic imprints of their primal, life-shaping environment may have been .

 1. Epigenetics shows that the quality of our environment determines the way our DNA is used: Our personal genetic heritage is set at conception.
 But from this very moment on, our whole life is shaped by our DNA’s environment that immediately acts as a unique shaper of our whole life.
 From the outer circles of this environment (social, paternal, maternal) to the innermost ones (interstitial, cytoplasmic, epi-genomic), events of all kind, intensity and duration are constantly adjusting the degree of activity and/or inhibition of each and every element of our genome through epigenetic processes [13, 14].
 The earlier these events – i.e., "experiences" or "lack of experiences" – occur over our embryonic, fetal and postnatal developments, the more they determine who we shall be [15, 67].

 3. Social epidemiology reveals that inequality is bad for everyone: Wilkinson & Pickett’s finding that financial inequality and health indices are negatively correlated in developed countries raised the question: why?
 Lack of access to medical care – mostly for people with small incomes – appears not to be a satisfactory explanation .
 The current hypothesis is that inequality, within rich communities, is responsible for a societal stress that affects everyone, rich or poor , old or young, with multiple consequences on health and social behavior [16,19, 20, 21].